 Once you receive an assignment or invitation to handle a manuscript, you will be able to view the manuscript file and the details of the submission.
 You will also to be able to make a decision to reject without review, if you decide the manuscript does not warrant further review.

 If the manuscript does warrant further review, you will be able to invite reviewers.
-You can search for reviewers that are already registered in the submission system, register specific reviewers, or you can utilize the Reviewer Discovery tool to help find appropriate reviewers.
+You can search for reviewers that are already registered in the submission system, register specific reviewers, or you can utilize the Reviewer Locator tool to help find appropriate reviewers.
 Once you find reviewers you can list them to be invited immediately, or you can list them as “alternates” so that they are invited if other reviewers are unable to review.
 It is always a good idea to list as many additional reviewers as “alternates” as possible to make sure the review process proceeds as quickly as possible.
 Once you are done listing reviewers, the system and the editorial office will take care of contacting them for you.
 If more suggestions are needed, the editorial office will notify you.

 Once all the reviews have been received, the editorial office will notify you so that you can read through them and make your decision.
 Once your decision is submitted the editorial office will notify the authors.